tijko/MailBand/README.md

 #### usage

+In order to use MailBand, you will need to be running under root access.
+The files created (accounts file and mail database) will be root-protected, no one other than root can read or write to these.

 You can get a list of options by calling `main.py` in MailBands path with `-h` as an option.